sjp38/stream-track/README.md

 performance optimization tricks.
 However, stream-track would be easier to be modified by users for special use cases of them.

-There are small differences in the usage and the fixes identification logic, but seems those of git-fixes is optimized for SUSE kernel.
+There are small differences in the usage and the fixes identification logic but seems those of git-fixes are optimized for SUSE kernel.
 Meanwhile, stream-track is designed for kaos (this is not a typo, but reading it as chaos still works) rather than cleanly managed trees.